skeeto/skeeto.github.com/_posts/2023-12-17-So-you-want-custom-allocator-support-in-your-C-library.markdown

 set and partial JSON API, each of which supports a custom allocator.
 For simplicity — I'm attempting to balance substance and brevity — they share an allocator interface.
-(Note: Because [subscripts and sizes should be signed][sign], and we're breaking out way free from the standard library allocator, I will use `ptrdiff_t` for the rest of the examples.)
+(Note: Because [subscripts and sizes should be signed][sign], and we're now breaking away from the standard library allocator, I will use `ptrdiff_t` for the rest of the examples.)

 ```c